-78See Administrative Conference of the United States, Benefit-Cost Analysis at Independent Regulatory Agencies, Recommendation 2013-2.
+&lt;sup>78See Administrative Conference of the United States, Benefit-Cost Analysis at Independent Regulatory Agencies, Recommendation 2013-2.
 See 78 Fed.
 Reg.
 41355 (July 10, 2013).
 The Administrative Conference of the United States convenes expert representatives from the public and private sector to consider and recommend improvements to administrative processes and procedures.
 In 2013, it adopted recommendations relating to the use of regulatory analysis by independent regulatory agencies.

-79Board of Governors of the Federal Reserve System, Strategic Plan 2020-23 (Washington, D.C.: December 2019).
+that may be outmoded, ineffective, insufficient, or excessively burdensome, and to modify, streamline, expand, or repeal them in accordance with what has been learned.
+Without policies and procedures for systematically performing retrospective reviews of existing rules, the Federal Reserve does not have reasonable assurance that it is determining whether those rules have been achieving their intended effects and avoiding unintended economic consequences.
+Such reviews also could provide important lessons to inform future Federal Reserve rulemakings.
+Regulatory analysis is a key tool for helping banking regulators ensure Conclusions their rules are sound and cost-effective.
+The capital adequacy rules for large banking organizations are critical to maintaining the safety and soundness of the U.S. financial system.
+As banking regulators continue to propose rules to finish implementing the Basel framework, it is important that they consistently assess the potential and actual effects of their rules.
 However, the Federal Reserve's policies for reviewing the effects of proposed rules, last revised in 1994, do not incorporate certain leading practices, such as systematically assessing benefits and costs and fully documenting the analysis.
 Policies that aligned its regulatory analysis with leading practices could help the Federal Reserve ensure its rules justify regulatory action and represent the most cost-beneficial option.
 They also would help ensure that the conclusions reached are more transparent and supported by appropriate documentation.
 Retrospective reviews help agencies evaluate the effectiveness of existing regulations.
 However, the banking regulators' retrospective reviews since the introduction of the Basel III framework have been limited to ad hoc efforts, single reviews, or broad interagency efforts.
 FDIC's recent policy to systematically conduct retrospective reviews is a positive step.
 Similar policies by OCC and the Federal Reserve could help them assess whether their rules have been achieving their intended effects and could help inform future rulemakings.

-Recommendations for Executive Action

-We are making a total of three recommendations (two to the Federal Reserve and one to OCC):

-The Chair of the Board of Governors of the Federal Reserve System should develop and implement policies and procedures for consistently performing regulatory analyses that align with leading practices, including for documenting the analyses performed.
+We are making a total of three recommendations (two to the Federal Recommendations for Reserve and one to OCC): Executive Action The Chair of the Board of Governors of the Federal Reserve System should develop and implement policies and procedures for consistently performing regulatory analyses that align with leading practices, including for documenting the analyses performed.
 (Recommendation 1)